Strategic Roadmaps (Roadmunk)

 Instructions for MacOS Safari

-2. In this drop down, select the Preferences option to load your browser preferences modal.
+2. In this drop-down, select the Settings option to load your browser settings window.

-4. Click into the Manage Website Data button on the Privacy page.
-A new modal with a list of websites that have stored data in the browser will appear on top of your Preferences menu.
+4. Click the Manage Website Data button.
+A new window with a list of websites that have stored data in the browser.

-5. Once the list is finished loading, select the Remove All button to clear your cache and cookies.
+5. Once the list has finished loading, select the Remove All button to clear your cache and cookies.